Chapter 7.

 Messiah.
 Yet Isaiah's glowing words remain, and demand a fair, full exegesis

 such as they do not get from many modern scholars.
-Dr. James Wells, of Glasgow, wrote in the
+Dr. James Wells, of

 "The